Install a New Font in Windows XP

 If you've ever had to choose a Font for some word processing you've been doing, then you've probably heard of Arial, Times New Roman and Courier.
 You may well have wanted something a little different for your work, and chosen Fonts, like Bookman Old Style or Comic Sans MS.

 First, though, you need to get hold of a Font that you like.
 Most Fonts are copyrighted to the people or organizations who created them.
 So you just can't install a Font without reading the copyright information attached to it.
 But there are plenty of free Fonts you can download.
-A good place to start looking is this website:
+Do a Google search and you'll get lots of hits back.